zsteinkamp/m4l-ChiasticSlide/README.md

 `Direction` - Controls where the virtual microphone is pointed.

+`Limit / Endless` - Controls whether the Direction dial stops at its limits or behaves as an endless dial.
+Endless is fun!

 `Width` - Adjust how many adjacent sources are audible, i.e. the "pickup pattern" of the mic.

+`A1` / `A2` - Two different auto settings for even-power crossfading.

 `Curve` - Adjusts the falloff of the pickup pattern.
 Low values raise the volume of adjacent sources.

+`Linear` / `Cosine` - Controls the impact of the Curve parameter on the actual output.

 `Min Vol` - The minimum volume level.